techidaily/site-ios-pokemon-go/source/_posts/which-pokemon-can-evolve-with-a-moon-stone-for-apple-iphone-se-2020-drfone-by-drfone-virtual-ios.md

 ![pokemon go streaming live](https://images.wondershare.com/drfone/article/2024/01/pokemon-go-livestream-1.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fqBKCGAKHmA?si=OkoaI17nE5qNqTHj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 We all know that video content online can be monetized through in-feed advertisements and sponsorships.
 The same thing goes for Pokemon Go streaming.
 You can earn a specific amount from every ad that appears on your livestream.
 Don’t worry.
 It doesn’t take much time and effort to implement.
 Most of the time, you just need to flash the promotional materials during the broadcast.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/RJNYTGHVlLc?si=lhdUUVYMVQjzHXBh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### It can help you meet new friends or even famous people in the industry